cgonzalezITA/DSFiware-hackathon/assets/docs/README-consumer.md

 git checkout phase03.step02-key
 ```

-## step01.web: Publication of the did:web route
+## step01.web: Publication of the did:web VCIssuer routes
 As explained before, one of the requirements of the did:web DIDs is that they must be accessible from the internet at the well known endpoint `/.well-known/did.json`.
 To setup a new route to access this json document it is mandatory to have the control of the chosen DNS having its certificates (these certificates will have to be signed by an Certification Authority (CA)):
 1. Create a tls secret containing the certificate files.
 Customize the following commands according to your organization methodology to manage certificates.
       ```shell